What’s At Risk with your PCI Compliance?

 • Communicate risk in a way that executives and regulators can understand,

-• And, most importantly, build a security program that can hold up in court.
+• And, most importantly, build a security program that can hold up in court – an approach that is legally-defensible.

-If your TRA shows that a certain encryption method is impractical due to performance issues, DoCRA lets you weigh that against the likelihood and impact of a breach.
-If you can demonstrate that your decision was made in good faith, using a transparent and well-documented process, you’re in a much stronger position legally and ethically.
+If your TRA shows that a certain cadence for a control is impractical or too burdensome, DoCRA lets you weigh that against the likelihood and impact of a threat being realized.
+If you can demonstrate that your risk analysis meets PCI DSS requirements and was made in good faith, using a transparent and well-documented process, you’re in a much stronger position legally and ethically.

 The DoCRA risk principles are frequently referenced in breach litigation settlements as the accepted method for demonstrating that an organization maintained reasonable security—even during a security incident.